DoctressWasTaken/Lightshield/README.md

 MATCHES_TO_UPDATE      Describes the minimum new matches required to trigger the update of a user.
                         10 being default means that on average 1 call per match is made (10 calls, one for each participant).

+TIME_LIMIT             Oldest timestamp (in seconds) to be pulled.
 ```

  #### Match Updater / Redis Database